Muriel-Salvan/Modsvaskr-app/README.md

 **Command-line UI handling a full Mods' ecosystem for Bethesda's games.**

-**Please be aware that this tool is still in Beta version** That means its UI is still not polished, a lot of features are sill to be implemented, and bugs will roam in some parts.
+**Please be aware that this tool is still in Beta version** That means its UI is still not polished, a lot of features are still to be implemented, and bugs will roam in some parts.
 You can check a list of opened tickets (and contribute by adding more when you find issues or propose new features) in its [Github's repository](https://github.com/Muriel-Salvan/modsvaskr/issues).

 ## Description